digitallinguistics/dlx2html/README.md

     yarn add @digitallinguistics/scription2html
     ```

-2. Import the package and use it to convert Scription data.
+2. Import the package and use it to convert scription data.

     ```js
     // Import the scription2html module.
     import convert      from '@digitallinguistics/scription2html'
     import { readFile } from 'node:fs/promises'

-    // Get a reference to your Scription text as a String. const scription = await readFile(`examples.txt`, `utf-8`)
+    // Get a reference to your scription text as a String. const scription = await readFile(`examples.txt`, `utf-8`)

     // Convert the text to HTML.